 Many successful blue-chip dividend growth stocks have wide “moats” or economic barriers that keep competitors from entering their markets.
 Patents, brand name strength, or technology can give a company an advantage and ensure healthy sales, profits, and dividend payments.

-However, nothing stays the same, economic advantage can shrink or disappear over time.
-Pay attention to industry changes negatively affecting your investments.
-Consider trimming or selling stock holdings if it appears that the company will not be the beneficiary of new industry developments.
+However, nothing stays the same, and economic advantages can shrink or disappear over time.
+Pay attention to industry changes that negatively affect your investments.
+Consider trimming or selling stock holdings if it appears that the company will not benefit from new industry developments.

-In some cases, the company will be stagnating as it tries to pivot the business.
-In such cases, your money may be dormant for some time and you may want to put it to work elsewhere.
+In some cases, the company will stagnate as it tries to pivot the business.
+In such cases, your money may be dormant for some time, and you may want to put it to work elsewhere.

 Signal #6 – Changes In Fundamentals